Anti-gerrymandering group continues fight for independent panel

 Dave Doyle, a spokesperson for Citizen's Protecting Michigan's Constitution, said the issue with the proposal's language.

 "As it's worded, it makes a lot of changes to the Michigan Constitution that were not spelled out in the petition that was circulated," he tells NBC 25/FOX 66 News.

 We repeatedly asked him if they would support having an independent commission over the redistricting, if the language was changed.
 He wouldn't address that question.

-"We are not talking about anything other than this particular petition," he says.
+"We are not talking about anything other than this particular petition," he said.

 Doyle also wouldn't comment on the criticism that gerrymandered districts don't reflect the demographics.